 Campus Offices and Services

-Moravian College provides many services to meet students' needs for information or assistance.
-Most College offices are open Monday through Friday between the hours of 8:00 a.m. to 4:30 p.m. during the regular academic year.
+Moravian University provides many services to meet students' needs for information or assistance.
+Most University offices are open Monday through Friday between the hours of 8:00 a.m. and 4:30 p.m. during the regular academic year.

 First floor of Colonial Hall